 “Cancer is not a collection of unrelated diseases that each need to be treated individually, cancer is one disease—a mitochondrial disease—and diseased mitochondria prefer glucose and glutamine for fuel.
 Healthy cells with healthy mitochondria are flexible and can adapt to just about any fuel source, but not cancer cells.
 In fact, the majority of cells in our body function best when they burn fat for energy.
 Cancer cells are bad at burning fat, because fat burning requires respiration, which requires healthy mitochondria.”
 Thomas Seyfried

-The Standard Ketogenic Diet- All carbohydrates are converted by the body into glucose, and all cells are fueled by glucose.
-But when you deprive normal cells of glucose they will automatically make the switch to the alternate fuel source of ketone bodies.
+Cancer cells love glucose, and need it so badly that if you stop giving it to them they will literally starve to death- Although Fred says that it wasn’t easy, he stopped eating carbohydrates because they are converted by the body into glucose.
+All cells are fueled by glucose, but when you deprive normal cells of glucose they will automatically make the switch to the alternate fuel source of ketone bodies.
 A defect in cancer cells prevents them from making this conversion so they die.
-Dr Dominic D’Agostino, a ketogenic researcher, explains it like this, “Your normal cells have the metabolic flexibility to adapt from using glucose to using ketone bodies, but cancer cells lack this metabolic flexibility.
+Dr Dominic D’Agostino explains it like this, “Your normal cells have the metabolic flexibility to adapt from using glucose to using ketone bodies, but cancer cells lack this metabolic flexibility.
 So we use the ketogenic diet to exploit that defect.”
 He adds, “It just absolutely amazes me that medical science is just now finding this out.”

-When Dr. D’Agostino and his team of scientists at the University of South Florida removed carbohydrates from the diets of lab mice, they survived highly aggressive metastatic cancer even better than if treated with chemotherapy.
+Hatfield’s cancer recovery was not a surprise to Dr. D’Agostino, who researches metabolic therapy.
+When he and his team of scientists at the University of South Florida removed carbohydrates from the diets of lab mice, they survived highly aggressive metastatic cancer even better than if treated with chemotherapy.
 “We have dramatically increased survival with metabolic therapy,” he said.
 “So we think it’s important to get this information out.”
 This diet is not just successful with mice in the lab, Dr. D’Agostino has also seen similar success in people.
 “I’ve been in correspondence with a number of people, at least a dozen over the last year-and-a-half to two years, and all of them are still alive, despite the odds.
 So this is very encouraging.”

 The basics of the diet: A ketogenic diet not only helps you feel more satiated with less calories; it also burns fat- both from your diet and your own fat stores, therefore it can help to facilitate weight loss.
-The key to a ketogenic diet is to keep your carbs low, usually as low as 45 grams per day, although Elaine’s diet will hold you to only 20 grams a day.
+The key to a ketogenic diet is to keep your carbs low, usually as low as 45 grams per day, although some plans like the Cantin ketogenic diet described below will hold you to only 20 grams a day.
 This is significantly lower than the average intake of 406 grams for a man eating a 2,500 calorie diet.

 Eliminate the carbohydrates: this includes all grains, bread, pasta, rice, breakfast cereals, granola bars, crackers, muffins baked goods and processed foods; as well as starchy vegetables such as potatoes, winter squash, and corn; all sugars, soft drinks, candies, jams, syrups and desserts; as well as most fruits, milk products (lactose= dairy sugar), and then you must eliminate all of the hidden sugars that are normally found in the diet.